Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • congestion in the pelvic organs.

-The primary cause of bacterial urethritis can be specific pathogenic microorganisms, due to which local protection is reduced and conditionally pathogenic flora is activated.
+The primary cause of bacterial urethritis can be specific pathogenic microorganisms, due to which local protection is reduced and opportunistic flora is activated.

-In the treatment of bacterial urethritis, probable pathogens are taken into account and antibiotic therapy is prescribed in combination with uroantiseptics.
-The pathogenic effect of yeast-like fungi of the genus Candida leads to the development of an infectious disease - candidal urethritis.
+When treating bacterial urethritis, probable pathogens are taken into account and prescribed antibacterial therapy in combination with uroantiseptics.
+The pathogenic influence of yeast-like fungi of the genus Candida leads to the development of an infectious disease - candidal urethritis.
 The shape of these unicellular microorganisms is round.
 The cell consists of a membrane, protoplasm, nucleus and inclusions.
-The way of reproduction of yeast-like fungi is budding.
+The method of reproduction of yeast-like fungi is budding.
 They have the ability to elongate cells, which leads to the formation of pseudomycelium.

-Have candidal urethritis quite widespread, but most often women are infected with it.
-Quite often, the process becomes chronic, while the symptoms of urethritis are mild.
-In addition, yeast-like fungi have the ability to rapidly form drug-resistant forms.
+U candidal urethritis quite widespread, but most often women are infected with it.
+Quite often the process becomes chronic, while the symptoms of urethritis are not expressed.
+In addition, yeast-like fungi have the ability to quickly form drug-resistant forms.

-The main mode of transmission of candidal urethritis is sexual intercourse.
+The main method of transmission of candidal urethritis is sexual contact.
 The source of the disease is represented not only by patients, but also by candida carriers.
-The infection can often be mixed.
+Often the infection can be mixed.

-Often, urethritis can appear as a complication of urolithiasis.
-With her, stones appear in the urinary tract, which become the cause of the inflammatory process.
+Urethritis can often appear as a complication urolithiasis.
+With her in urinary tract stones appear, which cause the inflammatory process.
 As in the case of gout, with urolithiasis, the formation of salts of phosphoric, oxalic and uric acids occurs.
-Prolonged irritation of the mucous membrane of the urethra by them leads to its inflammation.
-In addition, it is possible for sand and stones to enter the urethra with urine, its walls are injured, which leads to urethritis.
+Prolonged irritation of the urethral mucosa by them leads to inflammation.
+In addition, it is possible that sand and stones get into the urethra with urine, its walls are injured, which leads to urethritis.

 It should be taken into account that the course of urethritis may be asymptomatic or they may be very mild, which is especially true for women.
-At the first sign of discomfort during urination, you should seek the help of a specialist.
+At the first sign discomfort in the process of urination, you should seek help from a specialist.

 Types of urethritis

-Urethritis is an infectious disease, therefore, its development occurs as a result of exposure to an infectious agent.
-These may be viruses , mushrooms , bacteria and others.
-Also, in especially rare cases, there are diseases beam , toxic , allergic urethritis and some of its other types.
+Urethritis – infectious disease Therefore, its development occurs due to exposure to an infectious agent.
+These may be viruses , mushrooms , bacteria etc. Also in especially rare cases, diseases occur radial , toxic , allergic urethritis and some other types of it.

-Depending on the effect of which pathogen develops urethritis, two different types of disease are distinguished: urethritis specific and non-specific ...
-In the first case, the occurrence of specific urethritis is provoked ( chlamydia , gonococcus , trichomonas , ureaplasma and others) Such infections can be combined with the effects of other viruses, fungi, bacteria, while there may be several infections in the body.
-In this case, the disease is complicated by the fact that, as a rule, a person does not record when the acute stage of the disease turns into a chronic one.
+Depending on which pathogen causes urethritis to develop, there are two types: different types diseases: urethritis specific And nonspecific .
+In the first case, the occurrence of specific urethritis is provoked ( chlamydia , gonococcus , trichomonas , ureaplasma etc.) Such infections can be combined with the effects of other viruses, fungi, bacteria, and there may be several infections in the body.
+In this case, the disease is complicated by the fact that, as a rule, a person does not record when the acute stage of the disease turns into chronic.

-Nonspecific urethritis is manifested as a result of exposure to opportunistic microflora.
-Its occurrence is provoked staphylococci , streptococci , Escherichia coli , fungi and others.
-The disease in both cases develops and manifests itself in almost the same way.
-But it is very important to take into account that if a sexual infection is detected, all sexual partners of the patient must be examined and treated.
+Nonspecific urethritis occurs due to exposure to opportunistic microflora.
+Its occurrence is provoked staphylococci , streptococci , coli , fungi etc. The disease in both cases develops and manifests itself almost identically.
+But it is very important to take into account that if a sexually transmitted infection is detected, all sexual partners of the patient must undergo examination and treatment.

 Features of urethritis

-As a rule, the manifestation of specific urethritis occurs after intercourse.
-However, it happens that a person becomes infected and for a certain time becomes a carrier of the infection.
+As a rule, the manifestation of specific urethritis occurs after sexual intercourse.
+However, it happens that a person becomes infected and becomes a carrier of the infection for a certain time.
 In this case, the disease can manifest itself at any time.
-As a result of sexual contact, nonspecific urethritis may also appear.
+Nonspecific urethritis may also occur as a result of sexual contact.

 The cause of the development of the inflammatory process in the urethra is a failure of the immunity of the canal wall.
-The urethra is constantly infected, infection occurs through the blood, from the intestines, from the skin, from other places.
-Especially strong infection occurs during sexual intercourse.
-Therefore, as long as the wall of the urethra can cope with the infection, the disease does not develop.
-But at the slightest malfunction of the defense mechanisms, an inflammatory process occurs, which is accompanied by all the accompanying symptoms.
+The urethra is constantly infected, infection occurs through the blood, from the intestines, from the skin, and from other places.
+Particularly severe infection occurs during sexual intercourse.
+Therefore, as long as the wall of the urethra can cope with the infection, the disease will not develop.
+But at the slightest malfunction defense mechanisms an inflammatory process occurs, which is accompanied by all the accompanying symptoms.

-There are a number of factors that often become predisposing to the onset of the disease.
-First of all, urethritis in men and women can occur as a result of a single or constant hypothermia.
-The occurrence of urethritis is influenced by the presence in a person.
-When sand or a stone moves along the urethra, it is quite possible for the occurrence of wall injuries and the subsequent occurrence of urethritis.
-Penile injuries, too heavy physical activity, irregularity of sexual activity predispose to the disease.
-However, too high sexual activity and frequent change of partners can also provoke the development of the disease.
-Too frequent consumption of spicy foods, as well as salty, sour foods, pickled vegetables, and a large amount of alcohol is not recommended.
-Once in the urine, substances from such food irritate the canal wall.
-As a result, inflammation may occur or the progression of an existing ailment may appear.
+There are a number of factors that often become predisposing during the onset of the disease.
+First of all, urethritis in men and women can occur as a result of one-time or constant hypothermia.
+The occurrence of urethritis is influenced by the presence of a person.
+When sand or stone moves along the urethra, it is quite possible that injuries to the walls and the subsequent occurrence of urethritis may occur.
+Penile injuries that are too severe predispose to the disease physical exercise, irregular sexual activity.
+However, too much sexual activity and frequent changes of partners can also trigger the development of the disease.
+It is not recommended to consume spicy foods too often, as well as over-salted, sour foods, pickled vegetables, and large amounts of alcohol.
+When substances from such foods enter the urine, they irritate the wall of the canal.
+As a result, inflammation may occur or progression of an existing disease may occur.

-Insufficient drinking often becomes a provoking factor in the manifestation of urethritis: irregular urination provokes a retention of bacteria in the body, because it is urine that washes them from the wall of the bladder.
-With a break of several hours between urination, the risk of developing inflammation increases markedly.
-Also, urethritis can manifest itself against the background of chronic inflammation that occurs in the body.
+A provoking factor in the manifestation of urethritis is often insufficient drinking: irregular urination provokes the retention of bacteria in the body, because it is urine that washes them away from the wall of the bladder.
+With a several-hour break between urinations, the risk of developing inflammation increases markedly.
+Urethritis can also appear against the background chronic inflammation arising in the body.

-Thus, there are many factors that can subsequently become decisive in the development of urethritis.
-Therefore, this disease can occur in any person.
+Thus, there are quite a lot of factors that can subsequently become decisive in the development of urethritis.
+Therefore, this disease can occur in anyone.

-Already at the very beginning of the disease, pronounced symptoms of urethritis appear: severe pain and sting, burning sensations and itching when urinating.
-Also, in the process of urination, a person may feel any other uncomfortable manifestations.
-Similar sensations arise in the genitals and in the perineum.
+Already at the very beginning of the disease, they manifest themselves clearly severe symptoms urethritis: strong pain and pain, burning and itching sensations when urinating.
+Also, during the process of urination, a person may feel any other discomfort.
+Similar sensations occur in the genitals and perineum.

-Another important symptom of urethritis is the appearance of discharge from the urethra.
-They can be varied in nature.
-So, depending on which pathogen provoked urethritis, the discharge is very abundant or very scarce.
-During an exacerbation of the disease, the edges of the external opening can become inflamed and stick together.
+Another important symptom Urethritis is the appearance of discharge from the urethra.
+They can be of varied nature.
+So, depending on what pathogen provoked the urethritis, the discharge can be very abundant or very scanty.
+During an exacerbation of the disease, the edges of the external hole may become inflamed and stick together.
 However, in some cases, the development of urethritis is not accompanied by discharge at all.

 With each subsequent exacerbation of the disease, inflammation affects an increasingly significant part of the mucous membrane of the urethra.
-Therefore, the symptoms of urethritis with each exacerbation become more pronounced.
+Therefore, the symptoms of urethritis become more pronounced with each exacerbation.
 Therefore, if the disease is not treated with adequate methods, complications of urethritis may occur.

 If we consider the symptoms of urethritis from the point of view of their manifestation in each type of disease, then some differences in the clinical picture are noticeable.

-So, with acute urethritis in men and women, the main symptoms are severe burning and pain during urination, the presence of abundant discharge from the urethra, edema and noticeable reddening of the lips of the urethra.
+So, with acute urethritis in men and women, the main symptoms are strong burning sensation and pain during urination, the presence heavy discharge from the urethra, swelling and noticeable redness of the lips of the urethra.
 With torpid urethritis, subjective disorders are observed.
 They do not appear clearly, in some cases they are completely absent.

-In the case of subacute urethritis, there is a decrease in pain and swelling in the urethra, and the amount of discharge also decreases.
-Only in the morning does a crust sometimes appear, sticking together the external opening of the urethra.
-The urine has a transparent shade, purulent filaments can be found in it.
+In the case of subacute urethritis, pain and swelling in the urethra decrease, and the amount of discharge also decreases.
+Only in morning time Sometimes a crust appears, gluing the external opening of the urethra.
+The urine is clear and may contain purulent threads.

-With chronic urethritis, which manifests itself as a result of an incorrect approach to treatment or the complete absence of such, neurotic phenomena are possible.
+For chronic urethritis, which manifests itself as a result of an incorrect approach to treatment or complete absence Thus, neurotic phenomena are possible.
 Most often, with this form of urethritis, small ones are present.
-They become more abundant, subject to the presence of some factors that provoke an exacerbation of the disease.
-It can be heavy drinking, agitation, hypothermia.
-Symptoms of chronic urethritis are often similar to those of torpid urethritis .
+They become more abundant subject to the presence of certain factors that provoke an exacerbation of the disease.
+This could be heavy drinking, agitation, or hypothermia.
+Symptoms of chronic urethritis are often similar to those torpid urethritis .

 Total urethritis is characterized by inflammation of the urethra as a whole.
-The symptoms of this form of the disease are similar to the signs.
-It is important to take into account that in the absence of therapy, the symptoms of urethritis can disappear on their own.
+The symptoms of this form of the disease are similar to those.
+It is important to take into account that in the absence of therapy, the symptoms of urethritis may disappear on their own.
 However, with each subsequent exacerbation of the disease, its symptoms will be even more pronounced.
-As a result, the patient may experience serious complications of urethritis.
+As a result, the patient may experience serious complications urethritis.

-In order for the treatment of urethritis to be as effective as possible, it is necessary, first of all, to determine which infection provoked the inflammatory processes of the urethra.
+In order for the treatment of urethritis to be as effective as possible, it is necessary, first of all, to determine what infection provoked the inflammatory processes of the urethra.
 In the treatment of urethritis, the same treatment regimens are used as in the treatment , and a number of other diseases of the reproductive system.
-Various medicines are used to combat pathogenic microorganisms.
-First of all, it is , as well as agents with antifungal and antiviral effects.
+Various drugs are used to combat pathogenic microorganisms.
+First of all, this , as well as agents with antifungal and antiviral effects.

-It is important that the treatment of urethritis occurs in parallel in both sexual partners due to the high probability of transmission of infection during intercourse.
+It is important that treatment of urethritis occurs in parallel in both sexual partners due to the high likelihood of transmission of infection during sexual intercourse.

-Both specific and nonspecific urethritis are treated according to the same principles.
-Such a classification is important from the point of view of the specific selection of drugs for the treatment of urethritis, as well as for understanding whether there is a need to treat the patient's sexual partner.
+Both specific and nonspecific urethritis are treated using the same principles.
+Such a classification is important from the point of view of the specific selection of drugs for the treatment of urethritis, as well as for understanding whether there is a need to treat the patient’s sexual partner.

 If a patient is diagnosed with a combination of urethritis and cystitis, then an integrated approach to treatment is important.
-In this case, the doctor must prescribe the use of physiotherapeutic procedures, as well as instillations of drugs into the bladder and urethra.
-The treatment process can last as long as several days or several weeks: it depends on the severity of the disease.
+In this case, the doctor must prescribe the use of physiotherapeutic procedures, as well as instillation of medications into the bladder and urethra.
+The treatment process can last several days or several weeks: it depends on the severity of the disease.

 The correct approach to treatment on the part of the patient is also important.
-Not only drug treatment is effective, but also compliance with the prescribed by the doctor , abstinence from alcohol, drinking plenty of fluids.
+Not only effective drug treatment, but also compliance with what is prescribed by the doctor , abstinence from alcohol, drinking plenty of fluids.

-After the course of therapy is over, and all the symptoms of the disease have disappeared, it is imperative that tests be repeated to monitor the patient's condition.
+After the course of therapy is completed and all symptoms of the disease have disappeared, you should mandatory Carry out tests again to monitor the patient's condition.
 This will help ensure that the infection has been eradicated.

 The doctors